halex5000/ld-articles/Best Practices to Ship Fast/Just Ship It 5 Best Practices to Ship Fast Without Compromises.md

 As you saw in the prior section, shipping fast isn't just about increasing the velocity of commits and deploys, but also about getting early validation of features.
 This shouldn't just come from our software and QA engineers but from actual external users.
 Shipping fast isn't going to improve your business if you aren't shipping the right features.

 One way to gather early feedback is through things like beta programs, where you have a segment of early access users that you can rely on to try new features and share feedback.
-These are typically be active members of your customers and/or community who've been selected for early access to a specific relevant beta feature or who have been given general access to on ongoing beta program that opens up a range of beta features on an ongoing basis.
+These are typically active members of your customers and/or community who've been selected for early access to a specific relevant beta feature or who have been given general access to an ongoing beta program that opens up a range of beta features on an ongoing basis.
 The best part is that, when managed properly, these programs give you the benefit of early validation of a feature while also giving the customer/user a sense of special access and influence.
 It's a win-win.

 If you're looking for a more data-driven and objective way of gathering early feedback, then use [experimentation](https://launchdarkly.com/solutions/experimentation-and-feature-management/) or A/B testing.
 This lets you put different feature variations in front of actual users and let the data determine which is the right feature.